Annual Report 2021/22

 The Common Investment Fund (CIF) is Michigan State’s investment portfolio into which endowed funds established at the university are invested.
 This pools nearly all of MSU’s endowment funds so they can be managed much like a mutual fund.
 Donors’ gifts “buy” shares (or “units” as they are called at MSU) in the CIF.
 As the market value of the CIF increases (or decreases), the value of the individual CIF shares increases (or decreases)—and so the value of each specific endowed fund goes up or down.

-MSU’s long-term investment performance continues to perform on par with peer institutions’ returns for the 10-year period ended June 30, 2020.
-MSU’s CIF performed at 5.1 percent during the past fiscal year.
+MSU’s long-term investment performance continues to perform on par with peer institutions’ returns for the 10-year period ended June 30, 2022.
+As of June 30, MSU’s investments showed a return of 10% for the 10-year period.

 Annual Giving Annual Report